 — that’s it !

-So, each time a new spreadsheet row is added to our appt rescheduling sheet, Zapier would pick it up instantly, send an SMS to the patient and if the patient responds to the SMS, Twilio will receive it, and send an email to us.
+So, each time a new spreadsheet row is added to our appt rescheduling sheet, Zapier would pick it up instantly, send an SMS to the patient and if the patient responds to the SMS, Twilio will receive it, and send an email to your team.

-After that, Zapier will pick that response up and add this data to our spreadsheet so that our medical scheduling .
+After that, Zapier will pick that response up and add this data to your spreadsheet so that your medical scheduling team can use this information.

 We set up Zapier to write responses back to a spreadsheet as well.
 This way, each time an email came in and was labeled as “surveys”, Zapier would pick it up and send it to our spreadsheet.